AustraliaIsMyCity/spinners_ts/README.md

 <strong>C17</strong><br>
 If a weapon has reached its maximum level, it can be <em>enchanted</em>.
 This will raise the maximum level by 10 and can unlock different traits or effects of the weapon (weapon-dependent).
 This can be made multiple times. <em>Enchanting</em> a weapon costs gold based on a multiple of the last upgrade cost.<br>
 <strong>C18</strong><br>
 Weapons can be destroyed to get a <strong>Weapon Core</strong>.
 A weapon core is a material that is used to create new weapons.
 Weapon cores always have a single element and can either be <em>Basic</em>, <em>Advanced</em> or <em>Expert</em>.
-The element of the weapon core depends on the weapon destroyed; for weapons with multiple elements, a random element will be choses; weapons without an element can’t be destroyed.
+The element of the weapon core depends on the weapon destroyed.
+For weapons with multiple elements, a random element will be chosen.
+Weapons without an element can’t be destroyed.
 The rarity of the cores also reflects the rarity of the destroyed weapon.<br>
 <strong>F1</strong><br>
 Weapon cores are physical items, that are placed in the players inventory (no stash, so max of 9 cores).<br>
 <strong>C19</strong><br>